antor44/livestream_video/README.md

 > [!WARNING]
 > **Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
 You can try using a different model or splitting the audio/video file into smaller chunks with the integrated `Subtitle Video Editor`.
+>

+> [!WARNING]
+> To avoid generational quality loss when merging video parts, the video segments are concatenated without a full re-encode.
+This approach is efficient and preserves the original media data, but it may cause timestamp discontinuities or synchronization drift in some players and processing tools.
+>
+> If the final video is made up of many segments, this drift can accumulate over time and may reach several seconds in some cases.
+This is especially important when reprocessing the merged file with tools that depend on precise timing information, such as `whisper.cpp` for subtitle generation.
+>
+> If this happens, you may need to merge the parts again yourself while re-encoding the final output file to rebuild clean timestamps.
 ---

 ## Online Translation with Google Gemini API